aspose-tasks/Aspose.Tasks-Documentation/java/release-notes/release-notes-2016/aspose-tasks-for-java-9-3-0-release-notes/_index.md

 com.aspose.tasks.setShowInMenu(boolean) Sets a flag which determines whether to show the group name in the Group drop-down list in the Ribbon. com.aspose.tasks.Project.save(OutputStream, /**SaveFileFormat**/int) Saves the project data to the output stream. com.aspose.tasks.Project.save(OutputStream, SaveOptions) Saves the project to the output stream using the specified save options.
-The following fields were added to public enums:
+The following fields were added to public enumerations:

 com.aspose.tasks.DateFormat.DateDdMmYyyy Date format like 17/03/2016
 com.aspose.tasks.DateLabel.DayDdMmYyyy Day format like 17/03/2016